 How long does a project stay in Addgene Beta status?

-Addgene does not foresee keeping any service in Beta status permanently.
-Our goal with this platform is to fine tune our newest products and services before integrating them into our regular catalog.
+Addgene does not plan on keeping any project in Beta status permanently.
+Our goal with Addgene Beta is to fine tune our newest products and services before integrating them into our regular catalog.
 We may occasionally decide not to move forward with a Beta project and the associated service or platform will be discontinued.
 In such instances, we will continue to provide support and information for “retired” Beta services, even if we do not offer the service itself anymore.

 How can you provide feedback on an Addgene Beta project?